posativ/acrylamid/docs/filters.rst

         filter: reST
         ---

-    Now if your default filter converts Markdown, this uses :abbr:`reST (reStructuredText)`.
+    Now if your default filter converts Markdown, this article uses reST.

+.. [#] the evaluation order depends on an internal priority value for each filter so we don't confuse our users or produce unexpected behavior.

+.. [#] an identifier is the name you use to enable this specific filter, most filters have multiple aliases for the same filter, like "reStructuredText" which you can also enable with "rst" or "reST".

 Additional Arguments
 --------------------

-Some filters may take additional arguments to activate builtin filters like Markdown's code-hilighting.
+Filters may take additional arguments to use extensions like Markdown's code-hilighting.
 Not every filter supports additional arguments, please refer to the actual filter documentation.

 **Examples**